devership16/AI-Projects/Naive Bayes Classifier/README.txt

 Adapted from the Deceptive Opinion Spam Corpus v1.4

-This adaptation contains the full text of the hotel reviews from the original corpus, together with their truthful/deceptive and positive/negative labels.
-It does not retain the original directory structure and does not preserve an indication of the hotel names.
-It adds unique identifiers to the reviews, and splits the corpus into a development set (20%), training set (60%), and test set (20%).
-The adaptation was created by Ron Artstein, artstein@ict.usc.edu , for use in the course CSCI 544 Applied Natural Language Processing at the University of Southern California.

 The original corpus can be found at http://myleott.com/op_spam/

 The original license applies (see below).